Loading

 Description

 Odeyto—the Anishinaabe word for “good journey”—is a space where First Nation, Metis and Inuit students can gather not only to practice their traditions, but also to find new friendships and family when away from their communities.
-Odeyto is central in creating and completing an Indigenized landscape at Seneca College, reaching out and enfolding a white pine peace tree and a medicine garden to promise a future only filled with prosperity.
+Odeyto is central in creating and completing an Indigenized landscape at Seneca Polytechnic, reaching out and enfolding a white pine peace tree and a medicine garden to promise a future only filled with prosperity.

-Conceptually, the addition and renovation are inspired by the image of a canoe pulling up to a dock, stopping at Seneca College to gather knowledge before continuing on life’s journey.
+Conceptually, the addition and renovation are inspired by the image of a canoe pulling up to a dock, stopping at Seneca Polytechnic to gather knowledge before continuing on life’s journey.
 The canoe-like form docks alongside the contrasting rigid lines of the existing precast concrete building.
 As the only building on campus with an organic curvilinear design, Odeyto breaks away from the colonial grid that dominates on the campus.

 Striking when viewed from the outside, the building’s curves create a warm, womb-like interior.
 The structure alludes to the Haudenasaunee longhouse, a traditional reference that is further reinforced by glass entrances on the east and west, where the two red doors, aligned to the summer solstice, honour the missing and murdered indigenous women.